 8 inch Wide Electrode Phanotron tube

-In collaboration with Jim Bare, we have very recently developed a high pressure straight Quartz tube that's specially designed to work with his newest R/B system.
+Shown below is a high pressure straight Quartz tube that's specially designed to work with Jim Bare's R/B system.
 The tube measures 1 inch in dia. and is 18 inches long, and is filled with a gas mix of Argon, Neon and Helium.
-Initial tests indicate that this tube packs an incredible punch and is very effective...we're actually quite excited about the potential of this tube.
+Initial tests indicate that this tube packs an incredible punch and is very effective.
 It has been run up to 400 watts with no adverse effects to the tube.
 Needless to say, the tube gets very very hot at these power levels.
 You can see this new Quartz tube pictured below.
 It is being energized from just a set of copper collars.

 Here is an Argon filled Pyrex bubble tube shown energized.
 Note the external copper sleeves to which the leads from the antenna tuner are attached.

 Above, is the same size bubble tube made in Quartz glass.
 Note the blue/purple color outlining the outside edges of the glass.
 This is due to the ability of Quartz to transmit and pass all wavelengths of light.
 Many users consider this feature to be a major advantage in terms of the effectiveness of the effects generated.
-As well, this tube generates very noticeable amounts of Ozone, particularly the H-gas version, which is considered to be a major plus by those into Ozone therapy.
+As well, this tube generates very noticeable amounts of Ozone.

 Below, is the Pyrex tube shown with the antenna tuner.
 The main advantage of using the copper sleeves is that they can be easily moved back and forth along the straight tube portion for easiest lighting.
 SWR's can also be slightly optimized by repositioning the sleeves.